Jamie3213/slide-decks/modern-python/slide-deck.md

 ---

-In their simplest form, type hints let us:
+The two biggest benefits of type hints are that they help us to:

-* Convey more meaning to users about functions/methods/variables
+* Document our code better, being explicit about the kinds of values we pass around
-* Be explicit about the kinds of values we expect to give and receieve
+* Catch errors early (we'll see this more later)

 ---